swpecht/swpecht.github.io/docs/_posts/2023-07-15-pimcts-for-euchre.md

 For choosing what moves to evaluate, we do two optimizations.
 First, we remove equivalent cards from our hand.
 Similarly, the `9c` is the same as the `10c` if a player holds both.
 We only need to evaluate one of those plays.
 It is also usually beneficial to play the highest trump card to start a new trick if you have it.
 So we evaluate that move first.

-With these changes, we can evaluate up to 44 games / s — Sa 16% improvement.
+With these changes, we can evaluate up to 44 games / s — a 16% improvement.

 # Conclusion